-- Separation between your card and main account provides additional security and protection to allow you to regulate your card expenses without risk
+- The separation between your card and main account provides additional security and protection to allow you to regulate your card expenses without the risk.

 - The opportunity to split your main account into multiple branches, organised by category to give you greater control over your finances and finally help you book that holiday, apartment or car that you have been saving up for.

 - Send money by transfer to WebMoney in USD in just a quarter of an hour.

 - You can link your Paysera card to Google Pay, Samsung Pay, or PayPal.

 Paysera Financial Services

 Let us review in greater detail the general payment services hosted on the Paysera platform.

 1. Local and international transfers with currency conversion at an advantageous rate